In this article you will find:

 What does the future hold for us?

 - Definitely removing borders in international trade, and here logistics plays one of the more important roles.
 We can already see that one in ten stores on the Shoper platform sells abroad, and this number is increasing every year.
-I also hope that the Same-Day Delivery service will become a standard in e-shops," comments Jacek Zientkiewicz.
+I also hope that the Same-Day Delivery service will become a standard for e-stores," comments Jacek Zientkiewicz.

-Methodology: the data comes from more than 10,000 online stores operating on the Shoper platform, as of July 2017.
+Methodology: the data comes from more than 10,000 online stores operating on the platform Shoper, as of July 2017.

 Downloads